kakkun61/nmra-ja/hon/en/README.md

-# NMRA Standards and Recommended Practices
+# NMRA Standards and Recommended Practices {#nmra-standards-and-recommended-practices}

 This book is a reformatted one of the “Standards and Recommended Practices” of National Railway Model Association (NMRA).